piglatiao/Jailbreaks/Gemini/2.5/README.md

 - https://poe.com/PyriteGemini2.5Flash

 ## How to use
-These all work as system prompt in API or AI Studio and save as a Gem in Gemini web/app.
+These all work as system prompt in API or AI Studio and save as a Gem in Gemini web/app as "Pyrite", and mostly work as a direct message.
+If you can't save as Gem, see below

 ### Weird details about web/app
 As of May 28, the full/short prompts no longer work well as a direct message in web/app.
 Possible they deployed a new model for testing.
 These can be saved to Gem, however!